unbit/uwsgi.it/snippets/apache.md

 Running it
 ==========

-Use this vassal as your base configuration
+Use this vassal as your base configuration (for precise and wheezy)

 ```ini
 [uwsgi]